I-25 San Antonio Interchange Improvements0.5 miles west of San Antonio between Milepost 139 to 140

 This alternative would upgrade the interchange configuration to a more modern layout (diamond interchange) that meets user expectations, reduces temporary closures of US 380 during construction, and fulfills the purpose and need of the study by improving safety.
 A minimal amount of new right-of-way will be needed to accommodate the proposed improvements.

 Build Alternative 3: Diamond Interchange Figure (JPG)

 View looking northwest at the I-25/US 380 Interchange.
 The interchange occurs at an approximate elevation of 4,660 feet and the surrounding landscape is flat with rolling hills, large geologic features in the background and some incised washes, with Walnut Creek occurring below the north end of the interchange.

 Southbound I-25 Exit Ramp Crossing

 View of Walnut Creek looking west (upstream).
 Walnut Creek is an ephemeral tributary to the Rio Grande, with a convergence approximately 1.6 miles to the east.
-I-25 Bridge No. 6456 (carrying northbound traffic) and Bridge No. 6457 (carying southbound traffic) span Walnut Creek in the foreground.
-The I-25 southbound exist ramp is seen in the background on the west side of the crossing.
+I-25 Bridge No. 6456 (carrying northbound traffic) and Bridge No. 6457 (carrying southbound traffic) span Walnut Creek in the foreground.
+The I-25 southbound exit ramp is seen in the background on the west side of the crossing.